mersted/worldcup/README.md

 ## Analysis
 * Look at tweets in the specific countries playing
-* Look at both analysis and frequency
+* Look at both sentiment and frequency